jsgao0/3DFont/README.md

 ```
 {"x_min":6,"x_max":156,"ha":186,"o":"m 25 40 l 25 125 q 25 141 13 150 q 7 155 7 159 q 7 164 19 169 q 24 171 25 172 q 25 172 27 173 q 28 173 34 177 q 44 184 51 184 q 69 186 67 160 l 67 30 q 66 18 82 19 q 114 21 114 55 q 114 84 86 93 q 74 98 74 103 q 77 120 108 123 q 153 120 156 69 q 151 6 86 0 q 73 0 56 1 l 42 1 q 36 1 26 0 l 17 0 q 6 0 6 8 q 6 14 14 19 q 26 27 25 40 "}
 ```

+## Cautions
+* You will get the data of only one single character even if you send above one character.
+* You will receive the data of the first character.
+* Reponse content type is JSONP.